jimgoo/zipline-tensorboard/README.md

 ## TensorBoard Setup

 If you have a working installation of Zipline, then the only thing you need to do is install TensorFlow.
-This can be done easility with `pip`, which is fleshed out in great detail [here](https://www.tensorflow.org/versions/r0.8/get_started/os_setup.html#pip-installation).
+This can be done easily with `pip`, which is fleshed out in great detail [here](https://www.tensorflow.org/versions/r0.8/get_started/os_setup.html#pip-installation).
 For Python 2 it boils down to one of the following:

 ```
 # Ubuntu/Linux 64-bit, CPU only: